Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 - [Install azure-identity][install_azure_identity]
 - [Register a new AAD application][register_aad_app]
-- [Grant access][grant_role_access] to the Language service by assigning the `"Cognitive Services User"` role to your service principal.
+- [Grant access][grant_role_access] to the Language service by assigning the `"Cognitive Services Language Reader"` role to your service principal.

 After setup, you can choose which type of [credential][azure_identity_credentials] from azure.identity to use.
 As an example, [DefaultAzureCredential][default_azure_credential]